University of the Witwatersrand: History

-East Campus as seen from the north of the campus.
-Solomon Mahlangu House and the high-rise buildings of Braamfontein are visible in the background.
+The Great Hall, part of Robert Sobukwe Block, was officially opened in 1940 and has since become the ceremonial heart of Wits.

 Early years: 1896–1922

 The university was founded in Kimberley in 1896 as the South African School of Mines.
 It is the third oldest South African university in continuous operation, after the University of Cape Town (founded in 1829), and Stellenbosch University (founded in 1866).
 Eight years later, in 1904, the school was moved to Johannesburg and renamed the Transvaal Technical Institute.
 The school's name changed yet again in 1906 to Transvaal University College.
 In 1908, a new campus of the Transvaal University College was established in Pretoria.
 The Johannesburg and Pretoria campuses separated on 17 May 1910, each becoming a separate institution.
 The Johannesburg campus was reincorporated as the South African School of Mines and Technology, while the Pretoria campus remained the Transvaal University College until 1930 when it became the University of Pretoria.
 In 1920, the school was renamed the University College, Johannesburg.